 Stresses and Shortages: A System in Distress

 The facts are clear.
-A Kaiser Family Foundation poll found that nearly half of Americans (45%) report the coronavirus crisis is harming their mental health.
+A Kaiser Family Foundation poll found that over half of Americans (53%) report the coronavirus crisis is harming their mental health – a marked increase from 39% just two months earlier.
 Factors include isolation, job loss / financial insecurity, disruptions to daily routines, persistent anxiety, the loss of socialization (especially for our young children) and the effects of the disease itself, including Post-Traumatic Stress Disorder (PTSD), Post-Intensive Care Syndrome (PICS) and grief for lost family members, many of whom died alone.

 The uncertainty of how quickly COVID-19 can be contained merely adds to the stress, but whatever that timeframe, we know for certain that the psychological effects will continue well beyond it.
 And yet, as reported by The Washington Post, quoting online therapy company Talkspace’s co-founder and CEO Oren Frank: “What’s shocking...is how little leaders are talking about this (the increasing demand for psychological services).
 There are no White House briefings about it.
 There is no plan.”

 Sound the Alarm – For Today and Tomorrow

 So, what planning is needed to confront this impending crisis?

 Health organizations must join forces.
 Right now, healthcare providers and psychological organizations are dealing with the immediacy of this crisis.
 They are sounding the alarm for gaps in the readiness for current and future mental health response.
 They are addressing the escalating need as much as possible.
 But within the current flurry of activity, we cannot lose sight of the future.
 A consortium of organizations needs to collaborate to develop a strategic blueprint that addresses the present – and looming – mental health crisis, backed up by clear and consistent communications to inspire real action that will prepare us for the coming years of need.